 How to Answer

 - Ask at least one or two questions about the role.
+For example, what is the shift schedule like, and who manages that?
+Or, how does an employee request time off?
 If you truly don’t have any, ask about the restaurant’s operations, the team dynamics, and/or what the interviewer appreciates most about working there.

 - Commit to following up with questions if you’re on the spot and genuinely can't come up with any questions in the moment, and ask for the best follow-up contact information.